Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/configuration.md

 NOTE: In Version 4, when hosting in the Azure role entrypoint provided by `NServiceBus.Hosting.Azure`, these persistence strategies will be enabled by default.

-## Configuration override convention
+## Convention to override configuration

-Because Azure cloud services has it's own configuration model, but NServiceBus is typically used with it's configuration in app.config, a convention based configuration source is provided.
-Where most of the configuration is in app.config, but any setting can be added 'by convention' to the service configuration file to override the original value in app.config.
-This makes it easy to develop locally (without the service runtime), but still make use of this feature in production.
+NServiceBus is typically configured using an `app.config` file, however Azure Cloud Services have their own configuration model.
+That makes settings management between various environments (e.g. local machine and production) complicated.
+In order to simplify the process, NServiceBus also supports a convention-based configuration.
+It allows for adding any NServiceBus setting to the service configuration file.
+The value specified in the service configuration file will override the value specified in the `app.config` file.

-NOTE: As most implementations for NServiceBus (like transports and persisters) are moving towards a code only configuration model, this feature will lose most of it's value over time.
+NOTE: NServiceBus is moving towards a code only configuration model, in NServiceBus Version 6 code configuration is the recommended model.
+When using code configuration model, the convention-based overrides are no longer necessary.

 The configuration source can be turned on like this:

 snippet:AzureConfigurationSource

-This convention based override model works for all configuration sections used by NServicebus, but for the sake of example, let's use the `AzureServiceBusQueueConfig` section which is available in Azure Service Bus transport version 6 and below:
+The convention-based override model works for all configuration sections used by NServiceBus.
+For example, it's possible to override the `AzureServiceBusQueueConfig` section which is available in Azure Service Bus transport Version 6 and below:

 Snippet:AzureServiceBusQueueConfigSection

-This setting can then be set in the app.config file, by specifying this config section:
+It is configured in the `app.config` file by specifying a dedicated config section:

 Snippet:AzureServiceBusQueueConfig

-When hosting in a Azure cloud service this setting can be overridden in the service configuration (`.cscfg`) file.
+That setting can then be overridden in the service configuration file (`.cscfg`), when hosting in the Azure Cloud Service.

 First define the setting in the service definition file (`.csdef`).